Sarmad426/Generative-AI/2-prompt-engineering/Readme.md

 ## Key Concepts

+### Inferring

-- **Inferring**: Deducing or concluding using evidence or reasoning.
+Deducing or concluding using evidence or reasoning.
 In AI, inferring is making decisions based on available information or data.

+### Summarizing

-- **Summarizing**: Reducing a large amount of text to its essential information.
+Reducing a large amount of text to its essential information.
 It involves identifying the most important points and presenting them concisely.

+### Iterative Approach

-- **Iterative Approach**: A method of solving problems by repeating a cycle of operations until the desired outcome is achieved.
+A method of solving problems by repeating a cycle of operations until the desired outcome is achieved.
 In prompt engineering, it involves refining prompts over time to improve accuracy and effectiveness.

+### Transforming

-- **Transforming**: Changing the format or structure of data.
+Changing the format or structure of data.
 In prompt engineering, transforming involves converting prompts into a format compatible with the AI model.

+### Expanding

-- **Expanding**: Adding more information or detail to a prompt.
+Adding more information or detail to a prompt.
 In prompt engineering, expanding involves adding more context or specificity to improve accuracy and effectiveness.

 ## Best Practices for Software Developers